You can care deeply

 Physician, Social Worker, Facilitator

-I help healthcare teams, educators and community organizations care for people experiencing addiction, homelessness and mental illness without losing sight of their own humanity.My work includes keynotes, workshops, my new book The Field Guide to Frontline Care, and Notes on Staying Human, a free twice-monthly email for people doing frontline work.
+I help healthcare teams, educators and community organizations care for people experiencing addiction, homelessness and mental illness without losing sight of their own humanity.My work includes keynotes, workshops, my new book The Field Guide to Frontline Care, and a free twice-monthly email for people doing frontline work — Notes on Staying Human.

 Book Marcus to Speak